 Protect yourself at home – and your equipment, too

-As you can see, improving your comfort and safety at home can be simple with a few additions and modifications.
-But even with support in place, accidental damage can occur to your wheelchair or mobility scooter.
+Creating an accessible home can be simple with just a few additions and modifications.
+But even with support in place, accidental damage can happen to your wheelchair or mobility scooter.